Bringing communities together, equipping them to address racism.

 Who we are

-ASDIC Metamorphosis is an esteemed antiracism workshop provider, based in Saint Paul and operating across Minnesota and beyond.
+ASDIC Metamorphosis (ASDIC is short for Antiracism Study Dialogue Circles) is an esteemed antiracism workshop provider, based in Saint Paul and operating across Minnesota and beyond.
 ASDIC has worked across different sectors, customizing its work to the particular focus and formats needed by organizations.
 ASDIC’s programs are noted for their depth of analysis, opportunity for dialogue and reflection, building of relationship and community, and lasting transformative change.

 “Patient, kind, and supporting, the ASDIC Facilitators invite each participant to walk with them to explore the bitter and ugly places that are typically denied or avoided.”